Americans lose millions of dollars each year to wire transfer fraud scams. Could banks do more to stop it?

 Chase told CBS News it does reimburse customers "for unauthorized transactions" if it decides a customer had no part to play in the transaction.

-But in Roe's case, and those of the other victims CBS News interviewed, Chase said it would not reimburse their money because Chase had determined their transactions were "authorized" — despite the victims reporting to law enforcement they were conned.
+But in the cases of victims CBS News interviewed, Chase said it would not reimburse their money because Chase had determined their transactions were "authorized" — despite the victims reporting to law enforcement they were conned.

 "They just left me high and dry," said Davis.
 "I don't understand."

-Note: Editor's note: This story has been updated with additional information.